Yale College: Admission and exclusion

 For most of its history, study at Yale was almost exclusively restricted to white Protestant men, often the children of alumni.
 Documented exceptions to this paradigm include Hawaiian native Henry ʻŌpūkahaʻia, who became a student of Yale President Timothy Dwight in 1809, and black abolitionist James W. C. Pennington, who was allowed to audit theology courses in 1837.
 Moses Simons, a descendant of a slave-holding South Carolinian family, has been suggested to be the first Jew to graduate from Yale.
 Though his maternal ancestry is disputed, he may have also been the first person of African-American descent to graduate from any American college.
 In 1854, Yung Wing graduated from the college and became the first student from China to graduate from an American university, and in 1857, Richard Henry Green became the first African-American man to receive a degree from the college.
 Until the rediscovery of Green's ethnic descent in 2014, physicist Edward Bouchet, who stayed at Yale to become the first African-American PhD recipient, was believed to also be the first African-American graduate of Yale College.

 In the early 20th century, the student body was predominantly "old-stock, high-status Protestants, especially Episcopalians, Congregationalists, and Presbyterians"—a group later called WASPs.
 By the 1970s, it was much more diverse.

 Enrollment at Yale only became competitive in the early 20th century, requiring the college to set up an admissions process.
 As late as the 1950s, tests and demographic questionnaires for admission to the college worked to exclude non-Christian men, especially Jews, as well as non-white men.
 By the mid-1960s, these processes were becoming more meritocratic, allowing for the recruitment of a racially, economically, and geographically diverse student body.
 This meritocratic transition encouraged the university to establish the first need-blind admissions policy in the United States.
 After several decades of debate about coeducation, Yale College admitted its first class of women in 1969.
+The regular decision acceptance rate for the class of 2030 was 2.9% with an overall rate of 4.2%, a decrease from the previous year's statistic of 3.65% and 4.59%, respectively.

 In recent years, the college has focused on international recruitment, quadrupling the fraction of international students admitted between 1993 and 2013.
+The university reported that 756 international students (11% of the total undergraduate population) were enrolled in Fall 2024.